-Week 6: Check your Form
+Week 6: Proper Archery Form

 Before we start sighting in our bows next week, we want to make sure we are using proper archery form.
 Proper form is the foundation of consistent accuracy.
 Without it, variables creep into your shot routine.
 So, have a friend check your form, or do what I did, and video yourself.

-The first thing I checked was my stance.
+The first thing I checked was my archery stance.
 I usually just stand in front of the target in a way that feels most comfortable.
 Most of my concentration is on the form of my upper body and not the lower body.
 But I ran across an article by Chuck Adams, and he brings up some good points:

 The correct way to stand is not the way most self-taught archers do it.